 You have the choice of filling your prescriptions at:

-- A local participating retail pharmacy (part of Express Scripts' extensive network of pharmacies), where you will pay your share of the discounted cost, and there are no claims to file.
+- A local in-network retail pharmacy (part of Express Scripts' extensive network of pharmacies), where you will pay your share of the discounted cost, and there are no claims to file.

-- A non-participating retail pharmacy of your choice, where you will pay the full price and file a claim for partial reimbursement of the cost.
+- A non-network retail pharmacy of your choice, where you will pay the full price and file a claim for partial reimbursement of the cost.

-You may call Express Scripts, check the Express Scripts website (www.express-scripts.com), or use the Express Scripts mobile app to locate a participating retail pharmacy near you.
+You may call Express Scripts, check the Express Scripts website (www.express-scripts.com), or use the Express Scripts mobile app to locate an in-network retail pharmacy near you.
 When you fill a prescription, you must identify yourself as a member of Express Scripts’ retail pharmacy program to maximize your savings.

 Retail refill limitation